‘Elvis’ actress Shonka Dukureh found dead in Nashville apartment

 Dukureh is best known for her role as Big Mama Thornton in “Elvis,” released earlier this year.
 She also appears in Doja Cat’s “Vegas,” a hit song from the film’s soundtrack.
 Dukureh and Doja Cat performed at Coachella in April.

-According to her website, Dukureh has toured internationally with recording artist Jamie Liddell and The Royal Pharohs and has performed with numerous artists, including Grammy winners Mike Farris and Ashley Cleveland.
+According to her website, Dukureh has toured internationally with recording artist Jamie Liddell and The Royal Pharaohs and has performed with numerous artists, including Grammy winners Mike Farris and Ashley Cleveland.

 In an interview late last month, Dukureh said she was working on her own album, “Lady Sings the Blues.”